py2ai/py2ai.github.io/_posts/2020-10-01-Drag-Drop-CSV-File-on-PyQt5-GUI.md

 Hello friends, here is the code for the drag and drop enabled matplotlib GUI in PyQt5.
 Save the first main.py and the second drag_drop.py and run it.
-Enjoy, and do give back your feedback and suggestions.
+Enjoy, and do give your feedback and suggestions.
 Also please make sure that you are using Matplotlib version 3.2.1 or above.
 For more detail visit pyshine youtube channel.

 <br>
 <div align="center">